-The Federal Reserve gathers information about income, debt, assets, and other financial details in the Survey of Consumer Finances (SCF).
-The most recent SCF, from 2016, measures holdings in checking accounts, savings accounts, money market accounts, and prepaid debit cards.
+The Federal Reserve gathers information about income, debt, assets, and other financial details every three years in the Survey of Consumer Finances (SCF).
+The most recent SCF, from 2019, measures holdings in checking accounts, savings accounts, money market accounts, and prepaid debit cards.

-The median bank account balance for U.S. households is $4,500, and the average bank account balance is $40,200.
-In the 2016 study, 98 percent of households had balances to report, compared to 93 percent in the 2013 survey.
+The median bank account balance for U.S. households is $5,300, and the average bank account balance is $40,000.
+In the 2019 study, roughly 98% of households had balances to report, compared to 93% in the 2013 survey.
 That increase is primarily due to including prepaid debit cards as a “transaction account” along with traditional checking and savings accounts.

-Account balances for different populations: The average is significantly higher than the median in this case.
-That’s because households with extremely high account balances bring the number higher, but the median is probably more meaningful for most of the U.S. population.
+As you can see, the average is significantly higher than the median in these results.
+That’s because households with extremely high account balances bring the average higher, but the median is probably more meaningful for most of the U.S. population.

 - The median is the middle of all survey responses after lining up every response in order from largest to smallest.